firedrakeproject/firedrake/demos/immersed_fem_cubit/immersed_fem_cubit.py.rst

 construct the proper datatype in said language, and then export directly to the Exodus format.
 This excercise is left to the reader.

+**Note:** In order to use Exodus files, the Exodus library must first be installed.
+This can be done simply by adding the flag ``--with-exodusii`` to the ``firedrake-install`` command.

-As example, we will construct and mesh a rectangle with a disc in the middle as shown in the below image
+Beginning the demonstration, we will construct and mesh a rectangle with a disc in the middle as shown in the below image

 .. image:: immersed_geom_cubit.png